ethancharles02/aria_gen2_aphasia_gpt/README.md

    ```

 5. **Connect Glasses**:
-    - Follow this guide for setting up the glasses: https://facebookresearch.github.io/projectaria_tools/gen2/ark/client-sdk/authentication
+    Follow this guide for setting up the glasses: https://facebookresearch.github.io/projectaria_tools/gen2/ark/client-sdk/authentication.
+Note that part of the guide is setting up the certificates whose paths are listed in `agpt_config.py`
-    - Once they are plugged in and connected, you should be able to run ```main.py```.
-It will connect over USB but also let you know the Device IP in case you want to connect over WiFi in the future

 ### Configuration